kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

 - Source Platform (Bitbucket):- Contains the repository to be migrated.
 - Includes repository history, branches, and pull requests.

-- Destination Platform (GitHub):- The target platform where repositories will be hosted.
+- Destination Platform (GitHub):- The target platform where repository will be hosted.
 - Supports Git-based version control and collaboration.

 - Migration Tools:- Git: Used to clone and push repositories.